IRS may make New Jersey authority's municipal bonds taxable

 For the Deborah debt sale, the swaps occurred in 2004, according to a notice posted by the non-profit cardiac organization that was dated August 1.
 Of the $37.41 million in bonds originally issued, $17.61 million is still outstanding, the notice said.

-For the Jersey Shore Medical Center, $87.49 million in bonds were issued, according to a November filing from the Meridian Hospitals Corporation, which includes the center.
-It said that $16.56 million was outstanding.
+For the Jersey Shore Medical Center, $87.49 million in bonds were issued, according to a November 2011 filing from the Meridian Hospitals Corporation, which includes the center.
+According to the authority, they have now been fully redeemed and there are no bonds outstanding.

 Hopkins said lawyers for the authority and hospitals had provided detailed responses to the IRS on two separate occasions, disputing its “purported facts, assumptions and conclusions.”